PEMIClientEase/.github/profile/README.md

 # 👋 Welcome to PEMI ClientEase GitHub Organization

 Welcome to the **PEMI ClientEase** GitHub organization!
-**PEMI ClientEase** is a comprehensive **client management system** designed to help businesses streamline customer interactions, service requests, and data-driven decision-making.
+**PEMI ClientEase** is a comprehensive **client management onboarding/updating system** designed to help PEMI streamline customer interactions, account opening, and account updating.

 This organization is maintained by the **PEMI Development Team** and serves as the central hub for all projects related to **ClientEase**.
 Whether you're a new developer or a team lead, this repository will help you get started with our development processes, best practices, and technologies.